Pharmacy Technician Program - Non-Credit (0009)

 Begin exploring your options now!

-Over the course of seven months, you will learn how to:
+Over the course of six months, you our program will prepare you to:

 - Understand the compounding and dispensing of pharmaceutical preparations

 - Take the national certification examination administered by the Pharmacy Technician Certification Board (PTCB)

 Additionally, you will be prepared to take the national certification examination administered by the Pharmacy Technician Certification Board (PTCB).